revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 The `random` keyword, as the name suggests, is used to generate random values for computations and operations in Java 8.

-The following piece of code is used to print out 20 random numbers using the forEach loop:
+The following piece of code is used to print out 20 random numbers using the for each loop:

 ```java